Nesvilab/MSFragger/tutorial_glyco-fragger.md

 7. **diagnostic_fragments**: (value: mass1/mass2/...) m/z values of diagnostic fragment ions (e.g. Oxonium ions) that appear in spectra of peptides containing a mod of interest.
 If diagnostic_intensity_filter > 0, at least one of the masses provided here must be found at sufficient intensity for any mass offset to be searched for the spectrum.
 To disable this checking, change diagnostic_intensity_filter to 0.
 8. **diagnostic_intensity_filter**: Minimum relative intensity (relative to base peak height) for the SUM of intensities of all diagnostic fragment ions found in the spectrum to consider this a potential glyco (or other labile mod) spectrum.
 Set to 0 to disable.
 A value of 0.1 means summed intensity must be 10% the height of the base peak in the MS/MS spectrum to be considered.
 9. **deisotope**: (values: 0 or 1) glycopeptides tend to be larger than tryptic peptides, making deisotoping very helpful.
 Recommended setting '1' for glyco data.
+10. **mass_diff_to_variable_mod**: (values: 0, 1, or 2) For delta masses that are
+successfully localized, places the theoretical mass offset (i.e. glycan mass) as an "assigned modification" in the peptide sequence that can be read by quantification tools.
+"0" is off.
+"1" assigns the modification and subtracts the theoretical modification mass from the delta mass.
+NOTE: this prevents extended mass modeling in
+PeptideProphet and is not recommended for glyco searches.
+"2" assigns the modification but does not change the delta mass.
+This makes the output table incompatible with PTM-Shepherd, but is the recommended setting for quantification.
+Not recommended for open searches.
+NOTE: for N-glycan searches, if localization does not succeed, the delta mass will still be placed on the first sequon in the peptide.
+For peptides containing multiple sequons, reported assigned position may not be correct.
+Post-search localization is strongly recommended in these cases.
 ### Open Search

 Open searches can be performed on glycoproteomics data, for example to determine what glycans are present in the data.